-Carryback and Carryover of Excess Foreign Taxes
+Carryback and Carryforward of Excess Foreign Taxes

 If the allowable foreign taxes paid, accrued, or deemed paid in a tax year in a separate category exceeds the foreign tax credit limitation for the tax year for that separate category, the excess may be carried back 2 years and then forward 5 years to offset taxes imposed on income in the same separate category.
-The excess is applied first to the earliest of the 7 years to which it may be carried, then to the next earliest year, etc. If the corporation did not take a credit in one of the 7 tax years to which the excess may be carried, the excess is considered used in that year as though the credit had been claimed.
+The excess is applied first to the earliest of the 7 years to which it may be carried, then to the next earliest year, etc. The corporation cannot carry a credit to a tax year for which it claimed a deduction, rather than a credit, for foreign taxes paid or accrued.
+Furthermore, the corporation must reduce the amount of any carryback or carryforward by the amount it would have used if it had chosen to claim a credit rather than a deduction in that tax year.
 See section 904(c) and Regulations section 1.904-2 for more details.